 Before the development of anthropology, the information scholars had about tribal societies came from rumors invented by missionaries and prospectors who wanted to exploit fresh opportunities.
 Unfortunately, even the educated believed these stories.
 An Englishman named James George Frazer collected these rumors in a book called “The Golden Bough.”
 Though the book mostly tells stories about farmers, not foragers, readers easily mistake the stories as typical of all uncivilized tribes.
 Frazer thought primitive people believed killing would make the crops grow, and then Frazer interpreted agricultural stories about rebirth as evidence of people being sacrificed (Frazer, 1926 ch.
 47).
 These stories portray the loving care a farmer gives to their job.

 Frazer wrote stories about a king getting replaced (Frazer, 1926 ch.
 24) and assumed the new king killed and ate the old king.
 The idea of peaceful retirement seldom occurs to Frazer, who sees a sacrifice in almost every myth.
-Frazer assumes primitive tribes live in fear of the terrible wilderness, and ignorant of how to fix this situation, the tribes use magic.
+Frazer assumes that primitive tribes live in fear of the terrible wilderness, and, ignorant of how to rectify this situation, the tribes resort to magic.
 These ideas led Sigmund Freud to assume civilized behavior saves you from the misery produced by the savage hidden in your mind.
 Freud’s writing influenced popular culture’s view of foreign tribes.
 Unfortunately, the image of a bloodthirsty primitive culture supported a stereotype in which all primitive tribes acted like the natives in the movie King Kong (1933).

 For Frasier, refined civilization produced religion, whereas magic was an ignorant superstition of primitive minds (Frazer, 1926 ch.
 4).
 Before Frasier, the philosopher Auguste Comte preached how civilized progress replaced superstition (Mill, 1865).
-A change may have occurred when civilized people became more detached from Nature, but this change was not better.
+A change may have occurred when civilized people became more detached from Nature, but this change was not necessarily for the better.
 A civilized person fears the jungle, whereas people living all their lives in it feel at home.
-Fear makes us build stories to support fear; misinformation gets combined with errors, becoming bigger errors.
+Fear prompts us to construct stories that reinforce fear; misinformation is combined with errors, resulting in even greater errors.

-The Golden Bough makes primitive cultures seem cruel, though even if most of these reports are wrong, a few could be true or partially true when a writer gives a sinister tone to something harmless.
+The Golden Bough makes primitive cultures seem cruel, although even if most of these reports are incorrect, a few could be true or partially true, as a writer may give a sinister tone to something harmless.
 Question how often anyone practices these cruel practices or how closely people follow the tradition.
 Rebels or reformers may reject the tradition.
-Stories about evil acts might have been invented to show the evil in performing such acts.
+Stories about evil acts might have been invented to show the evil of performing such acts.
+Take, for example, stories about violence in our own culture.
+Someone who watches our TV shows and knows nothing else about us might come to some very strange conclusions about our culture, especially if that person thought we were violent and cruel before watching the TV shows.

 Frazer thought primitive people had a limited point of view.
-Frazer did not know that thinkers in foraging cultures equal the greatest of civilized thinkers.
-The Native American Black Elk talks about a circle of people, which makes more sense than when civilized preachers pretended to know what your soul needs.
+Frazer did not know that thinkers in foraging cultures are equal to the greatest thinkers of civilization.
+After reading Frazer’s silly book, I read the words of a Native American called Black Elk, who talks about a circle of people.
+These ideas made just as much sense as what I had heard a Christian preacher say.
 Black Elk was a Thunder Dreamer who observed the Morning Star.
-This puritanical idealist fit in civilization by working as a deacon in the Catholic Church (DeMallie 1984, pt.
+This puritanical idealist fit into civilization by working as a deacon in the Catholic Church (DeMallie 1984, pt.
 1).
-Even so, Black Elk still had a strong vision of the connection with the land and wanted to be a helper of the people, and this is what a holy person should be.
+Nevertheless, Black Elk still had a strong vision of the connection with the land and wanted to be a helper of the people, which is what a holy person should be.

 Section 3: More Lies